zateutsch/pwa-workshop-student/workshop/0-setup.md

 ## Create a repository

 1. If you don't have a GitHub account, go ahead and [join GitHub](https://github.com/join).
 Then, [create a new public repository](https://github.com/new) named **repose**.
 If you've never made a GitHub repository before, check out the [documentation](https://docs.github.com/get-started/quickstart/create-a-repo) for more information.
 Make sure to select **Public** and to initialize the repository **without** a **README**.
-1. We will push the directory created in the next step to this repository.
+1. You will push the directory created in the next step to this repository.

 ## Next steps